Pan Zhenqi

-Pan Zhenqi (潘臻琦 (Pān Zhēnqí); born 7 May 1995) is a Chinese basketball player.
+Pan Zhenqi (潘臻琦 (Pān Zhēnqí); born 5 July 1995) is a Chinese basketball player for the Beijing Great Wall of the Women's Chinese Basketball Association.
 She is part of the Chinese team in the women's tournament at the 2020 Summer Olympics.

 Having developed most of her career at Bayi, Zhenqi currently plays for Inner Mongolia team in the WCBA, winning the WCBA championship in 2022.

 She was part of the gold winning team at the Military World Games 2019, defeating Brazil in the finals by 93-65.
 She was also included in the silver winning 2022 FIBA Women's World Cup Chinese squad, being defeated by the USA team in the finals by 61-83.